 The Harvey A. Friedman Center for Aging at the Institute for Public Health annually offers an eight-week summer research program with opportunities for undergraduate students to develop experience in research and aging.

-The eight-week, full-time, immersive summer research experience is available annually for up to 10 undergraduate students who are interested in exploring opportunities in research on aging.
-Through this program, students learn about three neurological conditions and diseases that often interplay with the aging process: stroke, Parkinson’s disease, and dementia.
+The full-time, immersive summer research experience is available annually for up to 10 undergraduate students who are interested in exploring opportunities in three neurological conditions and diseases that often interplay with the aging process: stroke, Parkinson’s disease, and dementia.
 Participants work in research labs and centers focused on these issues.

-- Exposure to top investigators and diverse research topics.
-Accepted students are matched with a faculty mentor and beginning June 3, will spend eight weeks (up to 32 hours) as part of their mentor’s research team.
-Students will also participate in weekly workshops.
+Participants receive exposure to top investigators and diverse research topics.
+Accepted students are matched with a faculty mentor and spend up to 32 hours per week as part of their mentor’s research team.

 - A comprehensive orientation covering both the health-related issues and an introduction to research approaches.
 This ensures all participants have a useful level of background knowledge to supplement their research placement experience.